 The doctor may ask you questions about family life and your family's medical history.
 The doctor can also give you safety problems, to adapt your home or advise you new habits.

 Your child’s motor skills and development are important.
 Depending on your child age, be prepared to answer questions like these:

 - Is your baby turning toward sights or sounds?

 - Is your baby reaching for objects?

-- Does your baby respond to and make corresponding facial expressions?
+- Does your baby response to and make corresponding facial expressions?

-- Does your baby imitate sounds that you make?
+- Does your baby imitate the sound that you make?